MatthiasLienhard/isotools/README.md

 ## installation:
-Isotools is on pypi, and can be installed with the pip command:
+Isotools is available from PyPI, and can be installed with the pip command:
 ```
 python3 -m pip install isotools